scaleway/terraform-provider-scaleway/docs/resources/container.md

 - `deploy` - (Optional) Boolean controlling whether the container is on a production environment.

-- `domain_name` - The native domain name of the container

 Note that if you want to use your own configuration, you must consult our configuration [restrictions](https://www.scaleway.com/en/docs/compute/containers/reference-content/containers-limitations/#configuration-restrictions) section.

 ## Attributes Reference